SeanDolphin/gaerecovery/README.md

 Mostly a copy of the Negroni Recovery middleware with small changes to make it function log into GAE correctly.

+## Installation

+The import path for the package is *gopkg.in/SeanDolphin/gaerecovery.v1*.

+To install it, run:

+    go get gopkg.in/SeanDolphin/gaerecovery.v1

 ## Usage

 ~~~ go